CodeWordJava/100DaysOfCode/README.md

 _30th April_

 ### Today's progress:
- - i forked the week 1 tasks and completed the outstanding exercises and redid the completed ones so I understood how i would approah each of the tasks.
+ - I forked the week 1 tasks and completed the outstanding exercises and redid the completed ones so I understood how i would approah each of the tasks.

 ### Thoughts:
- -I think i will continue to fork the weeks workshop tasks as some of the code and problem solving isn't being articulated during our pair programming so i need a bit of time to work each task through rather than being given the answer by my partner.
+ - I think i will continue to fork the weeks workshop tasks as some of the code and problem solving isn't being articulated during our pair programming so i need a bit of time to work each task through rather than being given the answer by my partner.

 ### Links to work / resources: